ANL-Braid/DB/docs/README.txt

 TO BUILD THE DOCS

-Use 'poetry install' once here to set up.
+Use './setup.sh' to set up

 Use 'poetry run make html' here to build.